 Mr. Di Rosa's practice centers on the representation of sovereign States and private sector companies in complex and high-stakes international arbitration, litigation, and public international law matters, including in particular disputes between investors and States under investment treaties.
-He has particularly broad experience with sovereign States, as he has represented or advised in international arbitration and/or litigation matters numerous States throughout the globe, including those of Bulgaria, Chile, Colombia, Costa Rica, Czech Republic, Dominican Republic, Ecuador, Egypt, Israel, Paraguay, Peru, Slovakia, South Korea, Sri Lanka, Thailand, Türkiye (formerly “Turkey”), and Venezuela.
+He has especially broad experience with sovereign States, as he has represented or advised in international arbitration and/or litigation matters numerous States throughout the globe, including Bulgaria, Chile, Colombia, Costa Rica, Czech Republic, Dominican Republic, Ecuador, Egypt, Israel, Paraguay, Peru, Slovakia, South Korea, Sri Lanka, Thailand, Türkiye, and Venezuela.

-Earlier in his career, Mr. Di Rosa was a senior-level US Government lawyer and a member of the Senior Executive Service of the US Government.
-As Assistant Legal Adviser for Western Hemisphere Affairs at the US State Department during the Clinton Administration, he headed the office responsible for legal matters pertaining to Latin America and the Caribbean, as well as Canada.
-During his tenure at the US State Department, Mr. Di Rosa was awarded a Superior Honor Award as well as a Meritorious Honor Award.
+Earlier in his career, Mr. Di Rosa was a senior-level U.S. Government lawyer and a member of the Senior Executive Service of the U.S. Government.
+As Assistant Legal Adviser for Western Hemisphere Affairs at the U.S. State Department during the Clinton Administration, he headed the office responsible for legal matters pertaining to Latin America and the Caribbean, as well as Canada.
+During his tenure at the U.S. State Department, Mr. Di Rosa was awarded a Meritorious Honor Award (for his work on the transfer of the Panama Canal by the U.S. to Panama) and a Superior Honor Award (for his work on the negotiation of an anti-terrorism multilateral treaty).

 Experience